onetep-devel/tutorials/source/T12_pentacene_embedding.rst

 If you plot the hydrogenation energy vs. the size of the active region, you should see the hydrogenation energy approach the full B3LYP result.
-..
-   ,getting within ????? with only around half of the molecule included in the active region.
 This demonstrates the ability of EMFT to obtain high level results at a reduced cost, even when the boundary between regions cuts through covalent bonds.

 This also demonstrates the importance of selecting the appropriate active region.
 In systems made up of weakly bonded parts